SajixInc/Playwright_API_Testing/README.md

 <img src = "https://user-images.githubusercontent.com/109729440/223346253-23cd14b2-0d39-40d9-88b9-5010d3bd9dfc.png" width=1000>

-# Multiple Test Cases in Automated API Testing via Playwright
+# Multiple Test Cases Execution via Playwright

 Multiple test cases in automated API testing refer to a set of individual tests that are designed to validate the functionality,behaviour, and performance of an API across various scenarios.